Butternut Squash Leek and Gruyere Tart is a lovely French-inspired midwinter meal perfect for lunch, brunch or light

 Hello, Butternut Squash, Leek and Gruyere Tart!
 This is one of our perennial favorites!

-This lovely French-inspired tart is perfect for lunch, brunch or light supper you and your guests will love!
+This lovely French-inspired leek and squash tart is perfect for lunch, brunch or light supper you and your guests will love!
 A personal chef client of mine requested this tart every month for nine months straight!
 It takes a little bit of prep, but the result is well worth it!

 How to make Butternut Squash, Leek and Gruyere Tart:

 - Start with the crust.
 If you’re comfortable making your own crust, by all means, use it.

 - Place a piece of parchment over the crust and fill with pie weights or old, expired lentils, rice or dried chickpeas then bake the crust.
 This is referred to as “blind” baking.
 If using outdated pulses or rice, do not put them back into your pantry for consumption.
 I keep them separate from my other baking supplies.

 Then, peel the butternut squash.
 Now, I know it’s not fun, but I do a crazy amount of butternut squash soup for a certain client and here’s the easiest way I have found to peel the butternut squash.